the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - The +20% combat bonus against larger factions no longer has a policy requirement.
 - The "Great Wall" effect in their UA now expires at Railroads.
 - They no longer start with Redomestication.
-- Great Mosque, along with the standard Mosque, have been temporarily removed from the game and replaced with UBs which should be more accurate to their religion.
+- Great Mosque, along with the standard Mosque, have been taken away from them and replaced with UBs which should be more accurate to their religion.
 - Survival Program replaced with Collective Congress, which has the standard scaling Culture yields of a Congress building but also has scaling Happiness yields (+1 per 8 population) instead of a flat 5% Unhappiness reduction and adds 1 of every yield except Happiness to Settlements.
 - Revolutionary Council now adds a +15% Production bonus towards Personnel units for all cities and a +5% Production bonus towards buildings in the capital and all cities connected to it.
 - New UBs:
   - Mansion of Our Father (new identity wonder, gives a Food Store instead of a Monument but is otherwise identical to the old Great Mosque)
-  - Afrikan Reformed Church (replaces Monastery, adds +2 Food)
+  - Afrikan Reformed Church (replaces Monastery, adds +2 Happiness as long as the city follows New Afrika's religion)
   - Survival Program (now replaces Community Garden, adds the Food/growth bonuses that were part of Collective Congress)
-  - Community Center (replaces Public School, adds +2 Food/Happiness)
+  - Community Center (replaces Public School, adds +2 Food)

 #### New Star
 - They lose the absurd 50% boost to GP generation, but gain a form of their planned UA for the Rebirth Edition: Civilian and Support units receive Thermoptic Camouflage, and gifting these units to City-States nets 15 Influence with them.
 The Strength bonus for Wounded units now applies evenly, and the Sight bonus for Wounded units is extended to the other Support units.
 - They are no longer allowed to employ prison labor.
+This includes a ban on constructing Annex Isolationists.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - On the run now gives two Wandering Doctor replacements instead of a Militia.
 - Electing Leaders has been taken away from them and given to The Patriots.